gvigkannan/Probabilitic_Stacking/README.md

-# Grasp Detection - Expert Mixture
+# Grasp Detection - Expert Mixtures
 Implement Stacking that considers the Probabilistic Outputs of Different Primitive Algorithms and the Original Dataset considered.
 Compare the performance with other Ensemble Techniques including Mixture of Experts, Bagging, Stacking and Voting